dnlserrano/dnlserrano.github.io/_drafts/2019-05-14-exunit-deep-dive.markdown

 > _`:registered` - the name of all registered processes in the application.
 If your application defines a local GenServer with name `MyServer`, it is recommended to add `MyServer` to this list.
 It is most useful in detecting conflicts between applications that register the same names._

+_This is just informational and a preventive measure when dealing with other applications, though.
+Where it really gets spawned is in [`ExUnit.start/1`](https://github.com/elixir-lang/elixir/blob/v1.8.1/lib/ex_unit/lib/ex_unit.ex#L182), which you will have to call as part of your `test/test_helper.exs`.
+That's what kicks off [`ExUnit.start/2`](https://github.com/elixir-lang/elixir/blob/v1.8.1/lib/ex_unit/lib/ex_unit.ex#L160-L169) creating the `ExUnit.Supervisor` with `ExUnit.Server`, `ExUnit.CaptureServer` and `ExUnit.OnExitHandler` under his wing._

+_Now you know why the [minimal setup for `test/test_helpers.exs`](https://github.com/elixir-lang/elixir/blob/v1.8.1/lib/ex_unit/lib/ex_unit.ex#L50-L53) is a single-line file reading `ExUnit.start()`._ 😉

 ---

 That's quite a bit to digest.
-In short we start a process for running `ExUnit.run/1` and that will be _doing some work_ as tests are parallel-compiled.
-When the work is finished we wait on that process to end and it will return back the structure with failures and other info (excluded, total, etc.).
+To recap, we start a process for running `ExUnit.run/1` via an async _task_ and that will be _doing some work_ as tests are parallel-compiled.
+When the work is finished we *await* on that process (the _task_) to end and it will return back the structure with failures and other info (excluded, total, etc.).
 Parallel compilation is achieved using [`Kernel.ParallelCompiler.require/2`](https://github.com/elixir-lang/elixir/blob/v1.8.1/lib/elixir/lib/kernel/parallel_compiler.ex#L106).

 ---